smyaseen/smy/.github/CONTRIBUTING.md

-# Contributing to hashnode-next
+# Contributing

-Thank you for considering contributing to hashnode-next.
+Thank you for considering contributing.
 Your contributions are highly valued and appreciated.

 ## The basics

-- Before submitting a new issue or PR, check if it already exists in [issues](https://github.com/alexkates/hashnode-next/issues) or [PRs](https://github.com/alexkates/hashnode-next/pulls).
+- Before submitting a new issue or PR, check if it already exists in [issues](https://github.com/smyaseen/smy/issues) or [PRs](https://github.com/smyaseen/smy/pulls).
 - If there isn't an issue please _create one_ before any development begins
 - If you're working on an issue, please _comment_ on it so that others know you're working on it